RouninMedia/JSON-Comments-in-Ashiva/README.md

 So one of these versions - most likely the documented version - needs to be a _virtual version_, constructed from meta-data.

+The meta-data can be contained, itself, in a comprehensive, self-updating, JSON file,

+ - sectioned by filename
+ - containing all comments relevant to a specific JSON file in that section

+ This all sounds much better... now, how are the comment positions recorded?

 _____
 _____
 _____